nhduong/nhduong.github.io/content/pages/cilab.md

 ### Interacting With Workstations 🖥️
 <!-- #### Terminal 💪 -->
 <!-- #### Using VSCode 🚀 -->
-VSCode is an **All-in-One** powerful editor that runs on your local machine.
+VSCode is an All-in-One powerful editor that runs on your local machine.
 It can be used to connect to a remote workstation for develpment.
 It comes with a lot of useful features via extensions.
 This guide will show you how to set up and use VSCode to connect to a CILab workstation.
-- Download and install [VSCode](https://code.visualstudio.com/download) on your **local machine** (NOT the workstation!)
+- Download and install [VSCode](https://code.visualstudio.com/download) on your <mark>local machine</mark> (NOT the workstation!)
 - Remember to make a reservation before using a workstation.
-And, the reservations **MUST** be canceled if you are not using the workstations anymore.
+And, the reservations <mark>MUST be canceled</mark> if you are not using the workstations anymore.
 - SSH configuration:
 *(skip this step if you have already done it before.)*
   + Run VS Code on your local machine.</li>